-As a common disinfectant, Peracetic Acid does most of the heavy lifting during the treatment.
-By the time we're done there will be no traces of Peracetic Acid left in the home.
+As a common disinfectant, Peracetic Acid does most of the heavy lifting.
+Upon completion of service, there will be no traces of Peracetic Acid left in the home or place of business.

 Acetic acid is a household disinfectant.
 When mixed with water it becomes vinegar.